 On October 29, one week later, the Fed lowered the fed funds rate to 1 percent.

-On November 25, The U.S. Treasury gave Citigroup a $20 billion cash infusion.
+That same day, Treasury gave Citigroup a $20 billion cash infusion.
 It was in return for $27 billion of preferred shares yielding an 8 percent annual return and warrants to buy no more than 5 percent of Citi's common shares at $10 per share.